jkarakas/zengyu714.github.io/_posts/2017-02-08-slicing-list.md

 ## L [ i : j ]
-returns a new list, containing the objects between i and j, exactly is [i,j)
+returns a new list, containing the objects between i and j, exactly is [ i, j )

 {% highlight python %}
 n = len(L)